Updated: March 18, 2021

 - Fitness and Lifestyle (personal trainer, life coach, etc.)

-Also, there have been mixed feedback regarding the pick-up and delivery of goods.
+Also, there has been mixed feedback regarding the pick-up and delivery of goods.
 With most logistics companies being fully-booked, I’ve seen several rants on social media about wrong, lost, and delayed deliveries.
 Perhaps you can offer a better alternative, particularly on:

 - Food and grocery delivery